milexm/Python/documentation/getting-started/language-elements.md

 ### Strings

 Strings contain textual information; they are sequences of characters.
 A string value is enclosed in quotation marks.
 They are immutable; once created they cannot be changed.
+String is sequence of Unicode characters.
+We can use single quotes or double quotes to define strings.
+Multi-line strings can be denoted using triple quotes, `'''` or `"""`.

+For string code examples, refer to the [buitin types](../../code/builtin_types/main.py) string examples.

 ### Variable scope